BetterCrypto/Applied-Crypto-Hardening/fontSetup.md

 # Font Setup
 ============

-To use the proper font for PDF rendering you need install the necessary typefaces into your TeX distribution.
+To use the proper font for PDF rendering you need to install the necessary typefaces into your TeX distribution.

 ## Installing Open Sans